Healthy Homes Assessment Maupuia

 What We Do

-As building inspectors, we deal with all the aspects that come with expert house examinations.
-We are here to ensure that you make the correct decision when buying your next home.
+As building inspectors we are experts in all components that come with professional home inspections.
+We are there to make sure that you make the best choice when it comes to buying your next home.

-We value your money and conduct comprehensive checks to ensure you don’t encounter any unpleasant or costly unpleasant surprises, so you can relax and focus on the exciting aspects of purchasing or owning an house.
+We are serious about your investment We will conduct comprehensive checks to ensure you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the fun parts of owning or purchasing the house.

-We are specialised in a range of services to ensure you are completely informed of the condition of any property you could be looking to purchase or sell as well as additional solutions.
+We specialise in a variety of services to ensure that you are completely informed of the condition of any property you might be contemplating buying or selling as well as additional services.

-Not only do we cooperate with you, we also have important clients such as the local authorities, banks, and insurance firms.
-Evidently they are pleased with this reassurance provided, thanks to the information provided in our building inspection reports.
+We do not just collaborate with you, but we also work with important clients such as the local authorities, banks and insurance companies.
+They clearly are pleased with the peace of mind provided, due to the details in our building inspection reports.

-With our systematic approach to your property inspection and the latest software technology that incorporates digital images into your Report, you are able to actually see any issues that may be found.
-Through our detailed report, it’s no wonder that we receive so many referrals from clients our service to family and acquaintances.
+Our systematic approach to inspecting your property as well as the latest technology in software which includes digital photos in your report, you are able to actually see any problems that might be found.
+Through our comprehensive reporting it is no wonder that we receive so many referrals from clients our service to family members and acquaintances.

 Have Peace of Mind - Get in Touch